alisaifee/coredis/docs/source/compatibility.rst

 EXEC [X]
 ********

-Execute all commands issued after MULTI
+Executes all commands in a transaction.

 - Documentation: `EXEC <https://redis.io/commands/exec>`_